seqeralabs/migtool/README.md

 ### Fixed and amended files

-Beside files matching pattern mentioned above there is also possibility of creating `.fixed.` or `.amended.`,
-example: `V99__Some_name.[fixed|amended].[sql|groovy]`.
-These can be useful when the original migration file was somehow broken. `.fixed.` file will be applied when original file was already applied, and `.amended.` file will be applied on clean instance where original file wasn't yet applied.
-These two files should be always created together, meaning that there can't be `.fixed.` file without `.amended.` file.
+If you have broken migration scripts, you can use the migration tool to add fixed and amended files to existing migration files.
+These two files are always created together.

+1. If the broken file has already been applied, a fixed file will be used.
+The fixed file name should follow this pattern:
+   `V99_file_to_fix.fixed.[sql|groovy]`

+2. If the broken file hasn't been applied, an amended file will be used instead of the original file.
+The amended file name should follow this pattern:
+   `V99_file_to_fix.amended.[sql|groovy]`

+> **Warning**
+>
+> The original file should always have both a fixed file and an amended file.
+It's not possible to have one without the other.

 ## Get started